Sharp drops and spikes in glucose are often a point of interest for many people exploring their metabolic health.

 The Impact of REM Sleep on Glucose Levels

-Research also shows that glucose levels decrease by an average of 5% during REM sleep, as compared to non-REM sleep stages, which may contribute to periodic dips seen at night in nondiabetic people.
-In fact, healthy people who have glucose dips below 70 mg/dl have twice as many dips as night as compared to during the day.
+Research also shows that glucose levels decrease by an average of 5% during REM sleep compared to non-REM sleep stages, which may contribute to periodic dips seen at night in nondiabetic people.
+In fact, healthy people who have glucose dips below 70 mg/dl have twice as many dips at night compared to the day.

 Meal and Alcohol Timing and Glucose Levels

 When you wake up after a long night’s sleep, your body has been in a fasting state for quite a few hours.
 During this fasting period, your body expends circulating and stored glucose to perform all the usual physiologic processes.
-If you tend to stop eating earlier in the evening, and not snack at night, this fasting window will be greater and it may lead to lower glucose levels during that night.
+If you tend to stop eating earlier in the evening and do not snack at night, this fasting window will be greater, leading to lower glucose levels during that night.

 Additionally, drinking alcohol in the evening could lead to low glucose values overnight.
-It’s thought that drinking alcohol decreases the ability of the liver to make new glucose via gluconeogenesis, which can lead to lower circulating glucose levels.
+It’s thought that drinking alcohol decreases the liver’s ability to make new glucose via gluconeogenesis, leading to lower circulating glucose levels.
 To counter this decrease, alcohol stimulates the breakdown and release of stored glucose (glycogen).
 This balance between impaired gluconeogenesis (new glucose product) and increased glycogenolysis (stored glucose release) means that alcohol shouldn’t significantly affect glucose levels for normal, healthy individuals eating a standard diet.

-The situation is different though for those who’ve been fasting or are in a ketogenic state, because these individuals already have much less glucose stored as glycogen in the liver and muscles.
+However, the situation is different for those who’ve been fasting or are in a ketogenic state because these individuals already have much less glucose stored as glycogen in the liver and muscles.
 Normally this state prompts the liver to produce new glucose via gluconeogenesis, but, as noted above, alcohol inhibits this process.
-The result is that glucose levels can fall to dangerously low levels and in extreme cases, this hypoglycemic state can lead to seizures, coma, or death.
+The result is that glucose levels can fall to dangerously low levels, and in extreme cases, this hypoglycemic state can lead to seizures, coma, or death.

-One study found that individual sensors intermittently exhibited unusual glucose readings greater than 25 mg/dl away from the subject’s median of 70-110 mg/dl during sleep, and these odd dips were strongly correlated to subjects lying on the sensors.
+One study found that individual sensors intermittently exhibited unusual glucose readings greater than 25 mg/dl away from the subject’s median of 70-110 mg/dl during sleep.
+These odd dips were strongly correlated to subjects lying on the sensors.

 The analysis also stipulates that the cause of the dip could be due to local blood-flow decreases caused by the compression of tissue in the sleeping position.

-Another study confirmed the claims that some dips in glucose could just be the effect of motion and pressure on glucose sensors.
+Another study confirmed the claims that some glucose dips could be the effect of motion and pressure on glucose sensors.
 If you lay on the sensor, you could see a dip in the readings that isn’t actually expressive of your real blood glucose content.

 To get more accurate readings at night, you can try to adjust your sleeping position in a way that doesn’t put a lot of pressure on the sensor.

 In the modern digital world of DIY medicine, a quick Google search may convince you that your glucose dropping at night is a condition called nocturnal hypoglycemia.
-This is a condition that affects individuals with type 1 or type 2 diabetes, is often associated with insulin use, and refers to blood glucose levels drop below 60-70 mg/dl while sleeping at night.
+This condition affects individuals with Type 1 or Type 2 diabetes, is often associated with insulin use, and refers to blood glucose levels dropping below 60-70 mg/dl while sleeping at night.